Esmorga-Backend/esmorga-backend/README.md

 Create in the project root a file named `.env` and add inside it the environment variables.
 > [!IMPORTANT]
 > This file and its variables are very important because otherwise the application will not work.
 Request this information from any contributor to the repository.
+## able to use this to run cypress on local server
+export CYPRESS_BASE_URL=http://localhost:3000/

 Now it's time to configure the code formatting, what is that and what is it for?<br>Basically is the way to maintain consistency of code formatting so that all developers have exactly the same working environment.<br>In order to be able to configure this, there is usually a file in the root of the project known as linter which is responsible for customising the formatting.
 There are different linters but in this project we use [eslint](https://eslint.org/).<br>In order to get the formatting to work and the warnings to appear in the code you must install this pluggin in vscode https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint.<br>If you want the formatting to be autocorrected when saving, you must type in the vscode search bar `>Preferences:Open User Settings(JSON)` and navigate to the file `settings.json`, then write this inside the {}:
 ```